foobar0815/gosignature/README.md

 [...]
 ```

-Name of the template for the reply message signature.
-(Use "FixedSignTypeReplyForDN1 ... n" to generate diffrent signatures for each base DN.)
+Name of the the reply message template.
+Use "FixedSignTypeReplyForDN1 ... n" to generate different signatures for each base DN.

 ```ini
 FixedSignTypeNoMobile=
 ```

-Not supported.
+Name of an optional alternative new message template (originally intended to generate a signature without mobile phone number).

 ```ini
 FixedSignTypeReplyNoMobile=
 ```

-Not supported.
+Name of an optional alternative reply message template (originally intended to generate a signature without mobile phone number).

 ```ini
 TargetSignType=